Webhook Best Practices

 Handle Duplicate Events

 Your endpoint may receive the same event more than once.
-Always implement idempotent processing:
+Always implement idempotent processing.

-// Check if you've already processed this event
+// Check if already processed

-const existing = await db.webhookEvents.findOne({ eventId: event.id });
+const existing = await db.webhookEvents.findOne({ deliveryId });

-if (existing) {
+if (existing) return;

 }

-// Record that you've processed this event
+// Record that we've processed this delivery

-await db.webhookEvents.create({ eventId: event.id, processedAt: new Date() });
+await db.webhookEvents.create({ deliveryId, processedAt: new Date() });

-}Verifying Webhook Signature
+});Verifying Webhook Signature

 Inflow signs every webhook using Svix.
 You must verify the signature before processing the payload.
 You can use the Svix SDK (npm install svix) to verify automatically, or implement verification manually as described below.